Salsdev/alx-backend-javascript/README.md

 # Description
-## This repository contains programs written for the specialization section.
+## This repository contains programs written for the specialization section..